c0d3l0v3r-HeHe/Civic-Track-Odoo-Hackur/README.md

 > - Geocoding for the location services
 > - Permission handler for getting and managing the permissions
 > - Fluttertoast : Used to display the pop up reports(the hover messages like successful login)

+For Models used and the DB structure you can read the MODELS_README.md Which gives a better idea of how the models are and what i thought while making them